HTTPArchive/almanac.httparchive.org/src/content/en/2025/cms.md

 {{ figure_markup(
   image="median-lighthouse-accessibility-score.png",
   caption="Median Lighthouse Accessibility score.", description="Bar chart showing the Accessibility scores of ten major Content Management Systems across desktop and mobile devices.
 Wix and Squarespace lead the group with outstanding scores of 95 and 94 respectively, demonstrating high consistency across both platforms.
-While most other systems like Webflow and Shopify maintain solid scores in the high 80s, 1C-Bitrix trails the group with the lowest score of 75.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=2114036485&format=interactive", sheets_gid="1453203753", sql_file="TODO.sql", width=600, height=559
+While most other systems like Webflow and Shopify maintain solid scores of 90 and 89 respectively, 1C-Bitrix trails the group with the lowest score of 76.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=2114036485&format=interactive", sheets_gid="1453203753", sql_file="lighthouse_category_scores_per_cms.sql", width=600, height=559
   )
 }}

 Accessibility scores vary more than SEO but still show limited change year to year.
-In 2025, median scores range from 75 to 95, with Wix (95) and Squarespace (94) leading.
-WordPress and Joomla remain stable, while 1C-Bitrix trails at 75.
+In 2025, median scores range from 76 to 95, with Wix (95) and Squarespace (94) leading.
+WordPress and Joomla remain stable, while 1C-Bitrix trails at 76.
 Overall, improvements are gradual, indicating steady but not transformative progress.

 ### Best Practices